prisma-lab/PX4-Custom_utils/README.md

-# PX4-orbit_utils
+# PX4-Custom_utils

 ## Description
-This repository contains the files and scripts required to run the PX4 orbital stabilization simulation in a Docker container.
-The simulation uses ROS2 Foxy/Humble and PX4 v1.13/v1.14 firmware versions.
+This repository contains all the files and scripts necessary to run the Custom PX4 Gazebo simulation in a Docker container.
+Two different Dockerfiles are provided to run both the ROS2 Foxy -- PX4 v1.13and the ROS2 Humble--PX4 v1.14 firmware versions.

 ## Prerequisite: Docker